matemagyari/reference-ddd-blackjack/README.txt

 It will have a simple UI in browser.
 The players can join the game, will be randomly matched to other players.
 There will also be a leaderboard showing the win records.

-For the rules of the game, check org.home.blackjack.domain.Game.
+For the rules of the game, check org.home.blackjack.domain.game.Game.

 The DDD concepts/patterns the project show examples are: